hung-phan/grunt-msx/README.md

 ### Usage Examples

 #### Default Options
-In this example, the `app` option are used to convert all files matched `test/fixtures/*.jsx` to Mithril views in test/expected.
+In this example, the `app` option are used to convert all files matched `test/fixtures/*.jsx` to Mithril views.

 ```js
 grunt.initConfig({